Business

 6. Use supply chain tools

 A range of supply chain tools can help businesses stay on top of their operations.
-While it may seem like overkill for your small business, Supply Chain Management (SCM) software can help you track inventory, manage logistics, and create a comprehensive real-time database of all your supply chain information.
+While it may seem like overkill for your small business, supply chain management (SCM) software can help you track inventory, manage logistics, and create a comprehensive, real-time database of all your supply chain information.
+Learn more about this at the Coupa website.

 Staying in control with effective supply chain management